Piddingtons

 Although during a time of sadness it may seem awkward to talk about costs, open and honest discussion is necessary during the planning stages of the funeral.
 It is important to balance emotional decisions with practical common sense.
 When your funeral director addresses the issue of funeral expenses during the planning stage of the funeral, they are acting in your best interests.

-Have More Questions, We're Here to help.
+More Questions?
+We're Here to help.

 Our professional staff are here to help and assist you and your family.
 If you have any questions please don’t hesitate to call.